 - local ownership and sustainability

-The lesson-learning exercise focused on these four key areas:
+The lesson-learning exercise focused on four key areas:

 (i) capacity building of state institutions (mentoring, training, and human resources);

 (ii) management and regulatory frameworks (law and policy reform, strategic direction, leadership, planning, and various elements of institution building);

 (iii) accountability (support to internal, state, and non-state level accountability mechanisms; and

 (iv) coordination including support to state-level coordination between institutions in the sector and support to coordination between the state and development partners.

 In this regard the exercise considered the strengths and shortcomings of the UNMIL approach, including a review of the evolution of the mandate and its strategic Mission priorities, as well as how the internal organization of UNMIL and the UN (e.g. structures, planning, monitoring, analysis coordination and capacity, and gender mainstreaming aspects) influenced the effectiveness and efficiency of UNMIL support.

 The exercise also looked at various stages of the mission:

 The target audience for the findings of the report included:

 - the UN Secretariat, including DPKO, DPA, PBSO;